wooogler/choir-slim-docs/ISE_Graduate_Manual.md

 The Grado Department of Industrial and Systems Engineering (ISE) offers a broad-based program allowing students to pursue graduate study commensurate with their career goals.
 Specific strengths of the program are in the areas of human factors engineering and ergonomics, general industrial engineering, management systems engineering, manufacturing systems engineering, operations research, engineering administration, and systems engineering.
 The Doctor of Philosophy (Ph.D.) degree is offered in Industrial and Systems Engineering, as is the Master of Science (M.S.) and Master of Engineering (M.Eng.), and Master of Engineering Administration (M.E.A.).
 The department also offers a Master of Science (M.S.) in Systems Engineering (M.S.)

-# GRADUATE PROGRAM POLICIES & PROCEEDURES
+# GRADUATE PROGRAM POLICIES & PROCEDURES

 ## 1. Purpose of the Graduate Manual